SameeckBhatia/Py-Tax-Estimator/README.md

-## PyTaxEstimator
+# PyTaxEstimator

-### About
+## About
 This Python library provides a comprehensive solution for calculating 2024 federal and state/provincial taxes for various countries due in 2025.
-It simplifies the process of determining your federal and state tax liability based on your income and residence.
+It simplifies the process of determining your federal and state tax liability based on your income and residence, while factoring in standard deductions and payroll taxes.

-### Class Structure
+## Class Structure
 **Federal:**
 - This class serves as the foundation for tax calculations.
 It takes the country and income as input and provides methods for calculating standard deduction, taxable income, base tax, additional taxes, and total tax.
 - Additional taxes include: